Guided Mount Rainier Climb - Kautz Route

 Cost Does Not Include

-Lunch food, transportation to/from Mt.
-Rainier National Park, personal climbing equipment, National Park Climbers Recovery Fee & Park entrance fee ($35).
+Meals, transportation to/from Mt.
+Rainier National Park, personal climbing equipment, National Park Climbers Recovery Fee & Park entrance fee ($76), lodging the night before the climb, if chosen.

 Expedition PDFs